mkalygin/alfred-yandex-translate/README.md

 - Open Alfred preferences.
 - Click on the Workflows tab.
 - Select the Yandex Translate workflow.
-- Open the environment variables panel.
+- Click "Configure Workflow...".
-- Paste your Yandex Dictionary API key in the `YANDEX_DICT_API_KEY` variable.
+- Paste your Yandex Dictionary API key to the `Dictionary API Key` field.

 ## Usage